 The law allows you to photocopy outside the limits imposed by this Licence, but only to make single copies for your own research or private study.
 If you are copying something, and someone else at the University is or is likely to be making a copy of substantially the same thing for substantially the same purpose, then this provision of the law does not apply (for instance, if you are photocopying something from a book which other students on the same course of study as you are likely to be using).
 Where this provision does not apply, you must photocopy according to the terms of the CLA HE Licence (from now on simply ‘the Licence’).

-What follows is a summary of how students and members of staff should photocopy within the terms of the Licence.
-If this summary in any way differs from or contradicts the Licence, the Licence shall prevail.
+What follows is a summary of how students and members of staff should photocopy within the terms of the Licence User Guidelines.
+If the summary below in any way differs from or contradicts the Licence User Guidelines, the Licence shall prevail.

 - Document ownership.